awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/1_prepare.md

 weight: 3
 pre: "<b>Step 1: </b>"
 ---
-Before starting we will create:
+Before starting you will create:
 - an Amazon S3 bucket to store the resources used and created in the lab
 - an IAM role to give AWS Glue permissions to access our bucket.